11 rules to make your before and after gallery convert prospects to patients

 Rule #9: Include a photo save feature

-the example of practice management software benefits If a patient likes a photo - especially one that relates directly to them (see rule #5) - they should be able to save it.
+If a patient likes a photo – especially one that relates directly to them (see rule #5) – they should be able to save it.
 Physicians can utilize the save-a-photo feature to communicate with website visitors by asking the user to opt-in for the practice’s newsletter and email alerts before the save-a-photo feature is enabled.

 Takeaway: Understanding of the savvy cosmetic consumer’s buyers journey will help you turn your website into a lead generation tool.